airyhq/airy/docs/docs/getting-started/installation/configuration.md

 - `kafka`

   - `brokers` comma separated list of the broker endpoints
+  - `zookeepers` comma separated list of the zookeeper endpoints
-  - `schema-registry` url to the Schema Registry
+  - `schemaRegistryUrl` url to the Schema Registry
   - `commitInterval` the [Kafka Commit Interval](https://kafka.apache.org/documentation/#consumerconfigs_auto.commit.interval.ms) if you are using the included Helm chart

 ### Ingress